dottjt/plastic/chapters/04-apartment.md

 -->

-We both sat on the couch and began chatting casually about our lives.
+We began chatting about our lives.
 The nuances.
 The struggles.
 Those stupid neighbours next door.
-The things which we loved and abhorred.
-Our conversation was both real and exciting, and she felt more than just a tack on the wall.
-She was a woman with intelligence and character, whom made me feel more than just another card to be played.
-I couldn't stop noticing the iridescence of her eyes, contrast against the scintillating blackness of her face.
-The whiteness of her teeth.
-The oversizeness of her prescription glasses.
-It was like staring at the nebulous surface of an unfinished cup of coffee, swirling in tandem against the chocolatey surface of the aromatic blend.
+The things which we both loved and abhorred, in the scintillating excitement of our conversation.
+I couldn't stop noticing the iridescence of her eyes, contrast against the pure whiteness of her teeth.
+She felt more like a butterfly, than just a simple tack on the wall.
+She was a woman with intelligence and character, like staring at the nebulous surface of an unfinished cup of coffee, swirling in tandem against the limitation these words could facilite our interaction.
 I think she liked me.
-Apparently if a girl looks at your lips three times it means she wants to kiss you, and I was certain that she wanted my tongue.
-Of course, we were neighbours and I was about as self-assured as a wet sock.
-But at least I was honest with myself.

-"Oh, so you're a writer.
-That's super cool!
-I wish I could write, but I don't seem to be good at anything.
-Although I have a lot of knowledge about film."
-She turns her body towards my direction, parlous in the docile nature of her proportionate body.
+"I wish I could write, but I don't seem that great at anything.
+I just work in tech support."
+She turns her body towards my direction, parlous in the docile nature of her shoulders.
+I think she wants me.
+I can see her glisten her lips.
 I receive a text.

-"I look forward to tonight xoxo".
+"I look forward to tonight. xoxo".
 My temperature rose.
 Shit.
 Tonight's date with Milo.
-I'd completely forgot, or perhaps repressed, my scheduled escort with the devil.
-I suppose I couldn't have both women cavort my lap, rubbing my pre-cum into the flouncing creases of my pants.
+I'd completely forgot.
+My scheduled escort with the devil.

-"Anyway, it was nice to meet you, but I better to head off," I noted, concerned whether I was even going to make it to her apartment on time.
-It was already 5pm and I had no idea how to get there, let alone decide what I was going to wear.
-Maybe she preferred the drug-fucked look of a man covered in the scent of a poorly received six-pack, now wreaking havoc with the odour of his shirt some many weeks later.
+"It was nice to meet you, but I better head off," I noted, concerned whether I was even going to be able to meet her in time.
+Hell, I hadn't even the faintest idea where she lived.

 "Thanks for your help.
-It was really kind of you.
 Feel free to pop round, maybe we could watch a movie together?"

 "Yes.
 I would love that."
-I wasn't sure if what I said came across as being needy, however it was genuinely how I felt.
-An overwhelming sense of warmth and connection, which transcended well-beyond her thorough intelligence and marvelUous attraction.
-It was a sense of connection that I'd never felt before.
-She was the one that I wanted to be with.
-Of course, as per usual, I wasn't sure if I'd simply become delusional

-She walked me out to the front, waving with a smitten smile attached to her face, as I left her apartment in a giddy of infatuation.
+She was an overwhelming sense of warmth and connection, which transcended well-beyond her intelligence and marvellous attraction.
+Of course, what had most likely happened was that I'd probably gotten way too attached, way too early, and I was consciously willing to completely overlook the fact that her apartment was completely inundated with enough luddite porn to fuel an old steamboat.
+She walked me out to the front door, waving me goodbye with a smitten smile on her face.

 Maria was her name.
-As beautiful as beauty could be.

-I receive another text from Milo.
-This time an image.
-Transparent red lace.
-Trim embellish.
-Pure white skin.
-An exercise of pre-cum on this Sunday afternoon.

 ## Scene 3 END